ni/monodrive-documentation/docs/python_client/examples.md

 ### Sending Control Commands

-To send vehicle controls to the `simulator` object for moving the EGO vehicle:
+In order to send vehicle controls to the `simulator` object for moving the EGO
+vehicle:

 ```python
 forward = 1